keu/docs/software/environment-variables.md

 If you're working on an Astro project locally but intend to deploy to Astronomer and want to commit your environment variables to your source control tool, you can set them in your `Dockerfile`.
 This file was automatically created when you first initialized your Astro project on Astronomer (via `$ astro dev init`).

-> **Note:** Given that this file will be committed upstream, we strongly recommend witholding environment variables containing sensitive credentials from your `Dockerfile` and instead inserting them via your `.env` file locally (while adding the file to your `.gitignore`) or setting them as 'secret' via the Software UI, as described in a dedicated section below.
+> **Note:** Given that this file will be committed upstream, we strongly recommend withholding environment variables containing sensitive credentials from your `Dockerfile` and instead inserting them via your `.env` file locally (while adding the file to your `.gitignore`) or setting them as 'secret' via the Software UI, as described in a dedicated section below.

 To add environment variables, insert the value and key in your `Dockerfile` beginning with `ENV`, ensuring all-caps for all characters.
 With your Airflow image commonly referenced as a "FROM" statement at the top, your Dockerfile might look like this: